-Martha Diaz is an award winning community organizer, social entrepreneur, media producer, archivist, curator, mentor, and educator.
-For twenty-five years, Diaz has traversed between the hip-hop entertainment industry, public sector and academia.
+Martha Diaz is an award winning community organizer, social entrepreneur, media producer, archivist, curator, mentor, and educator, who for twenty-five years has traversed between the hip-hop entertainment industry, public sector and academia.
 She has worked in Hollywood and independent movie productions, producing short films, TV shows, documentaries, music videos, and PSA’s.
+As an educator, she taught middle and high school students in Harlem and the Bronx, and for four years was a part-time professor at New York University’s Gallatin School.
 Diaz founded, produced and curated the Hip-Hop Odyssey International Film Festival and Hip-Hop Education Summit, and has been the executive director of the community building organization Hip-Hop Association since 2004.
-In 2010, Diaz formed the Hip-Hop Education Center to cultivate and professionalize the field of hip-hop-based education.
+In 2010, Diaz formed the Hip-Hop Education Center to cultivate and formalize the field of hip-hop-based education.
 She has published research papers on hip-hop education and is co-editor of the Hip-Hop Education Guidebook, Vol. I (Hip-Hop Association, 2007) and Rebel Music: Resistance Through Hip-Hop and Punk (Information Age Publishing, 2015).
 Among her fellowships and residencies, Diaz served as a resident of NJ Performing Arts Center’s Alternate Routes Program, Fellow at NYU’s Reynolds Program for Social Entrepreneurship, Fellow at the Lemelson Center for the Study of Invention and Innovation – National Museum of American History, resident Hip-Hop Scholar/Curator at the Schomburg Center for Research in Black Culture, and Columbia University Community Scholar.
-Diaz has an M.A. in Moving Image Archiving and Preservation from New York University’s Tisch School of the Arts and an M.A. in Hip-Hop Social Entrepreneurship from New York University’s Gallatin School of Individualized Study.
-Diaz has been a guest curator at the Museum of the Moving Image and The Academy of Motion Pictures Arts and Sciences, and is a member of the Cornell Hip-Hop Collection advisory board and Hip-Hop Hall of Fame.
-Some of her archival projects include working with Ralph McDaniel (Video Music Box), James Top (Graffiti TV,) and Parkwood Entertainment (Beyoncé Knowles-Carter).
-Her latest archive project is the Untitled, Tupac Documentary, directed by Steve McQueen.
-Diaz is the associate producer for the NAS: Time Is Illmatic documentary, which opened the Tribeca Film Festival in 2014.
-Diaz has recently been appointed as a Hiphop Archive & Research Institute and Nasir Jones Fellow at Harvard University during the 2017-2018 school year.
+She has been a guest curator at the Museum of the Moving Image and The Academy of Motion Pictures Arts and Sciences, and is a member of the Cornell Hip-Hop Collection advisory board and Hip-Hop Hall of Fame.
+Some of her archival projects include working with Ralph McDaniels (Video Music Box), James Top (Graffiti TV,) and Parkwood Entertainment (Beyoncé Knowles-Carter).
+She is the associate producer on the Nas: Time Is Illmatic documentary, and is currently working on the Untitled, Tupac Shakur documentary with Steve McQueen.
+Diaz is completing an appointment as a Hiphop Archive Research Institute and Nasir Jones Fellow at Harvard University.